 While the American Healthcare Insurance Plans (AHIP) group has signed on to support all of the initiatives, insurance payers have been clear that prior authorizations are seen as an effective tool that helps contain costs and manage the care being delivered, and the industry has seen the use of prior authorizations increase, not decrease.
 According to the Medical Group Management Association (MGMA), 90% of healthcare leaders report that payer prior authorization requirements are increasing with no end in sight.

-How Electronic Prior Authorizations Look Today
+Electronic Prior Authorizations Are a Solution for Today

 Cloud-based, electronic prior authorizations are accomplished using automation and AI-driven software that can be integrated bi-directionally with a hospital or practice’s EHR/EMR, and billing system.
 As soon as a patient’s order is input, tests or medications requiring prior authorizations can be electronically identified, provider/facility, patient demographics, and test/diagnosis details entered, the information can be collected, and an approval request is initiated in real-time to the insurance payer portal.